olewsaa/amateur-radio/utils/README.md

 port 12345.

-The script also provide info about the PID number in order to veryfy	that it's actually started.
+The script also provide info about the PID number in order to verify	that it's actually started.
 The	'no' button can be used to shut it down.

 Using the CLI is not always practical in a boat, icons to click on is often